Test Id : BLPMF

 Detection of an abnormal clone supports a diagnosis of B-cell lymphoma.
 The specific abnormality detected may help to determine a specific B-cell lymphoma subtype.

-The absence of an abnormal clone does not rule out the presence of lymphoma.
+The absence of an abnormal clone does not rule out the presence of lymphoma or another neoplastic disorder.

 Bone marrow is the preferred sample type for this fluorescence in situ hybridization test.
 If bone marrow is not available, a blood specimen may be used if there are neoplastic cells in the blood specimen (as verified by a hematopathologist).

-3. Pophali PA, Marinelli LM, Ketterling RP, et al: High level MYC amplification in B-cell lymphomas: is it a marker of aggressive disease?
-Blood Cancer J. 2020 Jan 13;10(1):5
+3. Pophali PA, Marinelli LM, Ketterling RP, et al. High level MYC amplification in B-cell lymphomas: is it a marker of aggressive disease?.
+Blood Cancer J. 2020;10(1):5

 This test is performed using commercially available and laboratory-developed probes.
-Deletion of the 7q32 probe on chromosome 7 and the TP53 gene region on chromosome 17 are detected using enumeration strategy probes.
-Rearrangements involving MYC, BCL2 or BCL6 are detected using dual-color break-apart (BAP) strategy probes.
+Deletion of the 7q32 locus from chromosome 7 and the TP53 locus from chromosome 17 are detected using enumeration strategy probes.
+Rearrangements involving MYC, BCL2, BCL6, or CCND1 are detected using dual-color break-apart (BAP) strategy probes.
 Dual-color, dual-fusion fluorescence in situ hybridization (D-FISH) strategy probe sets are used to detect t(2;8), t(8;14), t(8;22), and t(11;14).
 For enumeration and BAP strategy probe sets, 100 interphase nuclei are scored; 200 interphase nuclei are scored when D-FISH probes are used, and results are expressed as the percent abnormal nuclei.(Unpublished Mayo method)

 Monday through Friday